How to Stop a Cat from Scratching Furniture

 What can I do to save my furniture?

-Expect when your cat is going to scratch.
-This will usually be after a nap, when they want to mark their territory or when they are excited eg after you come home from work.
+Anticipate when your cat is going to scratch.
+This will usually be after a nap, when they want to mark their territory, or when they are excited (e.g. after you come home from work).

 Cats will have a different preference in what they want to scratch.
 Some cats prefer vertical surfaces and other cats like horizontal flat surfaces where they can stretch and scratch.

-1. When you get your new resident have a variety of scratch posts, made from different material, shapes and sizes.
+1. When you get your new resident, have a variety of scratch posts that are made from different material, shapes, and sizes.

 3. Wrap double sided sticky tape, glad wrap, or plastic around the area you want your cat to avoid.
 Cats find the feeling of these substrates unpleasant.

 4. Reward your cat when they do scratch at the required place/ post.
-This can be done with a small cat approved treat, or via the guidance of a registered clicker trainer.
+This can be done with a small cat-approved treat (like kibble), or via the guidance of a registered clicker trainer.

-If your cat continues to scratch, seek the help of a veterinary behaviorist.
+If your cat continues to scratch, seek the help of a veterinary behaviourist.